LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 * 20.0 (= 11.1%) credits in Statistics

 ### 3.1.1 Seaborn's Barplot as visual Communication Tool
-As Data Scientist we are interested to **communicate user-friendly**.
-Therefore I decided to visualize the results in a barplot first since it **gives us short impressions** of the data.
-Moreover, Seaborn as well as Matplotlib deliver well formatted plots that can be drawn quickly.
+As Data Scientists we are interested to **communicate user-friendly**.
+Therefore I decided to visualize the results in a barplot first since it **gives us very quick impressions** of the data.
+Moreover, Seaborn as well as Matplotlib deliver well formatted plots that can be drawn easily as well as intuitively.

 ```python
   import seaborn as sns